BerisDizdar/City_Weather_Comparison/README.md

 Step 4: Once Visual Studio Code is installed click the Extensions icon, type in Jupyter Notebook.

 Step 5: Once the desired package is selected, click Install.

+### Windows Instructions
+To install Jupyter Notebook, Pandas, and Matplotlib using pip on Windows, fist make sure pip is updated in the Windows system.
+Use the following command to update pip:

+python -m pip install --upgrade pip python -m pip install jupyter pip install pandas pip install matplotlib

 ## Required Packages
 Use pip3 to install Pandas: